jackrcole/multi-agent-algos/index.md

 ### Offline MARL

-Conventionally reinforcement learning algorithims require iterative interaction with the enviornment to collect information.
+Conventionally, reinforcement learning algorithms require iterative interaction with the environment to collect information.
 And using that collected information to improve the policy.
 These are all characteristic of an **online learning paradigm.** However, in many cases, this type of online interaction is impractical.
 There are many situations in which data collection in such a paradigm would be expensive or dangerous (e.g., autonomous driving and healthcare).
 Beyond this, we may be interacting with a complex domain and want to effectively generalize our agents, which requires large datasets.
 All of these motivate the idea of an **offline learning paradigm.** [Levine 2020]

 1. **BCQ for Multi-Agent RL (MA-BCQ)**:
    - MA-BCQ adapts the single-agent Batch Constrained Q-learning (BCQ) to multi-agent settings (Yang et al., 2021).